QR5.5.2 Remainders Spread

 2. Charge is the net processing that doesn’t run.

-Matter constantly overloads the network of space, then restarts at some point in its distribution.
+Matter constantly overloads the network of space, then restarts at some point in the field around it.
 The processing that runs before the restart is mass, and the remainder is charge, which can be positive, negative, or neutral.
 The network passes on all processing, whether done or not, so the distribution of matter reflects both its mass and charge.

 Gravity is based on the effect of mass.
-A large mass like the earth creates a massive distribution that weakens with distance, so the quantum field is stronger closer to earth.
-A local object then moves towards the earth because its matter restarts more often where the quantum field is stronger.
-The effect is slight, but even a slight asymmetry will move it over time.
-If gravity moves objects by biasing the quantum field around them, do charged objects attract or repel for a similar reason?
+A big mass like the earth spreads a massive distribution that weakens with distance, to make the quantum field stronger closer to earth.
+Local objects then move toward the earth because they restart more often where the field is stronger.
+The effect is slight but even a slight asymmetry causes movement over time.
+Gravity then moves objects by biasing the field around them, so do charged objects interact for a similar reason?

-Recall that every point of space passes on its current processing before running any new processing received, so every quantum cycle has two phases:
+Recall that each point of space passes on its current processing before running any new processing received, so every quantum cycle has two phases:

 1. Share: Pass on all current processing to its neighbors, which dilutes it, then,